augzz/AD-Lab/README.md

-# AD_Detection_Lab
+# AD-Lab

-## Goal
+## Goals
-The goal of this project was to set up a virtual Active Directory home lab environment.
+1. To set up a virtual Active Directory lab environment.
 This hands-on experience was primarily designed to explore how a domain environment works and how to troubleshoot common issues.
-Furthermore to learn how to generate, ingest, and analyze logs within a SIEM to simulate real-world attack scenarios using Splunk, Linux, and Atomic Red Team (open source library of tests mapped to the MITRE ATT&CK framework) for simulating and detecting attacks.
+2. To learn how to generate, ingest, and analyze logs within a SIEM to simulate real-world attack scenarios using Splunk, Linux, and Atomic Red Team for simulating and detecting attacks.

 ### Skills Learned
 - Basic understanding of Active Directory, common issues, and solutions.